sparna-git/Sparnatural/docs/sparnatural-form/form-integration.md

 <sparnatural-form id="my-form" ...></sparnatural-form>
 ```

-`src` is optional : without it, no dropdown is shown but URL pre-filling still runs.
-Pages holding several forms are supported : give each form an `id` and add one component per form, each pointing at its form via `for`.
-See the [Pre-filling a Sparnatural form](form-prefill.md) page for the full reference.
+Add it only when you have a queries file to offer.
+See the [Predefined queries dropdown](form-predefined-queries.md) page for the full reference.

 ## Sparnatural Form element API